Things that Matter -- Identifying Interactions and IoT Device Types in Encrypted Matter Traffic: Results

 {\bf Fingerprints of Device Types.} We use the patterns previously described for RQ1 and summarized in Table~\ref{tab:patterns} to identify distinct fingerprints indicating the presence of particular types of Matter end devices, i.e., lock appliances, lighting appliances, plug appliances, and sensors.
 As reported in Table~\ref{tab:deviceTypeFingerprints}, each type of Matter end device has a distinct fingerprint given by the network traffic it produces, based on the observed \acrshort{ira1} packet lengths and \acrshort{ira1}/\acrshort{tra} packet sequences, i.e., groups of packets automatically sent altogether by the controller in response to certain other packets.

 For end devices under the category of lighting appliances, we further observed that for the same command, i.e., {\em Change Intensity}, the length of the packets varies depending on the controller which issued the command.
 Specifically, we observe that an instance of the byte value 71 is observed only in packets sent from the Home Assistant controller, whereas we observe an instance of the byte value 70 in the same position of the packet when the same command is issued from the Apple and Google controllers.
 Moreover, we always observe the \acrshort{ira1} packet lengths for packets transmitted by an end device, regardless of the manufacturer.
-For end devices of type lock appliance, we identified a sequence of byte values $(39 \rightarrow 64)$ in all encrypted packets delivered by such devices.
+For lock appliance, we identified a sequence of byte values $(39 \rightarrow 64)$ in all encrypted packets delivered by such devices.
 By analyzing possible values of such bytes through the Matter implementation on \acrshort{chip}, we also identified the sequence of byte values $(38 \rightarrow 64)$ as a possible distinct fingerprint characterizing the packets emitted by such devices.
-We also identified other possible sequences (reported in Table~\ref{tab:deviceTypeFingerprints}) that allow us to classify all lighting and lock appliances, regardless of the controller and device manufacturer.
+We also identified other possible sequences (reported in Table~\ref{tab:deviceTypeFingerprints}) allowing to classify all lighting and lock appliances, regardless of the controller and manufacturer.
 For plug appliances, we always observe \ac{ira1} packet length of value $59$.
-Finally, our analysis did not reveal patterns of any type for devices of type \textit{Sensors}.
+Finally, our analysis did not reveal patterns for \textit{Sensors}.

 {\bf Performance of Device Type Detection.} We labelled encrypted network traffic in $D_0$ according to the above rules.
 Then, we tested the discovered fingerprints on the datasets $D_{1}$ and $D_{3}$.
 Table~\ref{tab:results_RQ2} reports the results of device type identification using the fingerprints in Table~\ref{tab:deviceTypeFingerprints}.